sagaofpls/sagaofpls.github.io/chapters/chapter-04-timeline.md

 The beginning of the XXI century saw a renaissance of interest in PLS-PM.
 Major contributions were made by French researchers.
 Among the primary landmarks we have the paper _PLS Path Modeling_ by Tenenhaus et al (2005), in the journal _Computational Statistics & Data Analysis_ (CSDA).
 At the time of this writing, this paper accumulates 1921---the most cited paper of CSDA!.

+On the software side, 2005 saw the launching and presentation of the software "SmartPLS 2" by Ringle, Wende, and Will (2005).
+Their work has been an on-going process with a series of versions (the current one being SmartPLS 3).
+Currently, SmartPLS has a bit more than 2000 citations, and growing.

 On the theoretical side, the works of Hanafi (2007) and Tenenhaus (2010), are fundamental.
 Their work has brought a better understanding of the algorithm.
 They've continued the multiblock extensions initiated by Lohmöller, and Hanafi has even resolved some of the issues around the convergence of the PLS-PM algorithm.

 More recently, Tenenhaus has proposed new modifications that allows us to tweak the PLS-PM algorithm in such a way that we guarantee its convergence, be sure of how the algorithm works, and includes PLS-Regression as one of its special cases.
 Extended on the same direction, Arthur and Michel Tenenhaus (2011) have proposed their *Regularized Generalized Canonical Correlation Analysis* (RGCCA).